 On Dec 3, 2019 I spoke at Digital Summit Dallas about how I was able to better democratize digital analytics with Google Data Studio in my work at Hilti.
 If you saw the presentation and want the deck, you can download it from Slideshare.
-If you missed the presentation, feel free to read a rough transcript of my speech below.
+If you missed the presentation, feel free to watch the video or read a rough transcript of my speech below.
 Enjoy.

 John Wanamaker (1838 –1922) is considered by some to be one of the pioneers of modern marketing.
 Wanamaker started the first department store in Philadelphia and he pioneered a radical new policy–that customers could return goods to get their money back.
 Wanamaker was the first known retailer to place a half-page newspaper ad (in 1874) and the first full-page ad (in 1879).
 He was innovative and creative in his work, and he was one of the first proponents of the power of advertising.
 But Wannamaker had challenges regarding marketing data that he was never able to overcome in his lifetime.
 A popular saying illustrating how difficult it was to quantify the results of marketing in that era is attributed to Wanamaker.
 He said: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” (https://en.wikipedia.org/wiki/John_Wanamaker)